thygrrr/shaders-overhaul/readme.md

 ------
 ![Screenshot](screenshots/overhauled.jpg?raw=true "Overhauled")

+Note: *Shader's Overhaul, Improved will not turn your French 'van Hoorn' Snow into a Spanish 'Mediator' Cutter, promised!*

 Building
 ---------
 Included is a simple .aip for [Advanced Installer](https://www.advancedinstaller.com).
 It may be obsolete by now.
 All it does is overwrite the ```viewspaceOcean.hlsl``` shader in the games's ```shaders_fx``` folder.